The Traditonal Sales Funnel is Dead

-The best way to ensure that your marketing and sales team work together to engage your customer base is to start using data and artificial intelligence in your favor:
+The best way to ensure that your marketing and sales team work together to engage your customer base is to start using data and artificial intelligence marketing solutions in your favor:

 ● Invest in personalization methods that make your customers feel like they were heard and cared for.
 You can create this feeling by collecting data from your CRM system, which can be used to design the perfect re-engagement campaign.